Otandeka Laki: Club career

 Laki has played for SV 67 Weinberg and MSV Duisburg II in Germany and for New Jersey Copa in the United States.

 Laki signed for English club Doncaster Rovers Belles in October 2022, making her debut against Peterborough United.

 In 2023 she removed to Lithuania and joined FK Saned.
-On 3 August 2023 she made debut in the Women's A League against FK Vilnius.
+On 3 August 2023 she made her debut in the Women's A League against FK Vilnius.
 On 13 September 2023 she scored a goal in the women's A league match against FC Gintra.
 The defending champions title FC Gintra crushed their rivals with a score of 10-1.
 On 17 September 2023 in the match against FK Vilnius he scored an honorary goal.
 Vilnius won a crushing victory with the result 11-1.

 In 2024 Laki transferred to MFA Žalgiris-MRU.
 On 17 March 2024 MFA Žalgiris-MRU crushed FK Saned with a score of 21-0.
 Laki scored two goals in this match.

 In September 2024, Laki returned to Doncaster Rovers Belles.